 The Reporting Engine now forwards the alerts to NetWitness Respond.

 Viewing NetWitness Respond alerts is a function of auditing in Malware Analysis.
-The procedure of enabling NetWitness Respond alerts is described in the "(Optional) Configure Auditing on Malware Analysis Host" topic in the Malware Analysis Configuration Guide.
+The procedure for enabling NetWitness Respond alerts is described in the "(Optional) Configure Auditing on Malware Analysis Host" topic in the Malware Analysis Configuration Guide.
+Go to the Master Table of Contents to find all RSA NetWitness Platform 11.x documents.

-Configure NetWitness Endpoint to View Alerts Triggered by NetWitness Endpoint in Respond View
+Configure NetWitness Endpoint to Display NetWitness Endpoint Alerts in the Respond View

-This procedure is required to integrate NetWitness Endpoint with NetWitness Suite so that the NetWitness Endpoint alerts are picked up by the NetWitness Respond component of NetWitness Suite and displayed in the RESPOND > Alerts view.
+This procedure is required to integrate NetWitness Endpoint with NetWitness Platform so that the NetWitness Endpoint alerts are picked up by the NetWitness Respond component of NetWitness Platform and displayed in the Respond > Alerts view.

-The diagram below represents the flow of NetWitness Endpoint alerts to the NetWitness Suite Respond Server service and its display in the RESPOND > Alerts view.
+The diagram below represents the flow of NetWitness Endpoint alerts to the NetWitness Platform Respond Server service and its display in the Respond > Alerts view.

-To configure NetWitness Endpoint to display NetWitness Endpoint alerts in the NetWitness Suite user interface:
+To configure NetWitness Endpoint to display NetWitness Endpoint alerts in the NetWitness Platform user interface:

 In the NetWitness Endpoint user interface, click Configure > Monitoring and External Components.